The Embassy is one of the 22 theaters in my new book “After the Final Curtain: The Fall of the American Movie Theater.” Find out more here.

 The Embassy closed in the early 1980s after showing Spanish language films for a few years.
 On June 26, 1986, the theater was reopened as a dance club for teenagers called the Public Domain.
 It was shut down by the police after only one night due to noise complaints.
 The theater almost became a multiplex in 1998, but the deal fell through.

 The Port Chester Council of the Arts tried to get the Embassy listed on the National Registry of Historic Places and to renovate the theater for use as vaudeville museum.
 They cleaned up and repainted the Embassy, but were unsuccessful at obtaining the funds to restore the building.
-The building was sold in September 2012 to Embassy Real Estate Partners, LLC.
+The building was gutted in the spring of 2017.

 © Matthew Lambros and After the Final Curtain, 2013.
 Unauthorized use and/or duplication of this material without express and written permission from this blog’s author and/or owner is strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to Matthew Lambros and After the Final Curtain with appropriate and specific direction to the original content.